xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 We also use JIRA to manage tasks.
 Now, when we want to talk about the task or want a quick update, we ask through Slack.
-It was not long before discussions on a specific ticket was all over the place: Some in Slack, some in the comments section of the JIRA ticket.
+It was not long before discussions on a specific ticket were all over the place: Some in Slack, some in the comments section of the JIRA ticket.
 At least we did not use email for these.
 It was driving us crazy.
 We're only a team of eleven people and it was driving us nuts.
 I couldn't imagine what will happen if it was double our team size.